USM Alger: CR Belouizdad

-The first meeting between the USM Alger and CR Belouizdad is a local derby in Algiers, Algeria and a fierce rivalry.
+The fixture between CR Belouizdad and USM Alger is a local derby in Algiers, Algeria and a fierce rivalry.
 The derby does not have a common name.
-From the first meetings in the 1960s, a sport rivalry settled between the two clubs.
-It slowly fades in the next two decades before being revived in the late 1990s and early twenty-first century.
+The rivalry between USM Alger and CR Belouizdad is one of the most historic and intense derbies in Algerian football.
+Their first meeting took place in 1962, shortly after Algeria’s independence, with USM Alger winning 5–1 in a friendly tournament.
+During the late 1960s and 1970s, CR Belouizdad dominated the rivalry, winning several titles and three Algerian Cup finals against USM Alger.
+USM Alger gradually recovered and achieved its first derby final victory in the 1988 Algerian Cup after a dramatic penalty shootout.

 JS Kabylie

-The clasico kabylo-algérois is the name given to matches between USM Alger and JS Kabylie football clubs from Tizi Ouzou and Algiers, Algeria they are considered one of the most famous clubs in Algeria and their matches are given great attention by the Algerian media, The period between 1996 and 2010 is the most exciting between the two teams because of the great conflict between the heads of the two teams Saïd Allik and Mohand Chérif Hannachi, It is said that the reason for the enmity between the two when Said Alik bringing the star of JS Kabylie and national team at the time Mahieddine Meftah the two teams were both champions and runners-up in the same season five times, including three consecutive times between 2003–04 and 2005–06.
+The matches between USM Alger and JS Kabylie are referred to as the "clasico kabylo-algérois".
+Both clubs are based in Algeria, with USM Alger from Algiers and JS Kabylie from Tizi Ouzou.
+Their matches receive coverage in the Algerian media.
+Between 1996 and 2010, the rivalry coincided with a period of tension between club presidents Saïd Allik and Mohand Chérif Hannachi.
+One reported point of contention was Allik's signing of Mahieddine Meftah, who was then a player for JS Kabylie and the national team.
+During this period, the two teams finished as champions and runners-up in the same season on five occasions, including three consecutive seasons from 2003–04 to 2005–06.

 African rivalry

-Rivalry between USM Alger and North Africa team considered as exciting, especially with Morocco and Tunisia, where he met USMA with Wydad Casablanca eight times, the first in the quarter-finals in the 1999 CAF Cup and win over Wydad 2–2 on aggregate, then in 2002 African Cup Winners' Cup in the semi-finals, Wydad winning 2–2 on aggregate again, 15 years later and in the same role but in the CAF Champions League and once again defeated by a total of 3–1. as for Esperance two teams met four times in all of the group stage in 2003 and 2004 three times won by Esperance and a single win for USMA was 3–0, there is a strong relationship of friendship between the two clubs Esperance and USMA at the level of administration and supporter.
+Rivalry between USM Alger and North Africa team is considered exciting.
+Especially Morocco and Tunisia, where he met USMA with Wydad Casablanca eight times, the first in the quarter-finals in the 1999 CAF Cup and win over Wydad 2–2 on aggregate.
+In 2002 African Cup Winners' Cup in the semi-finals, Wydad winning 2–2 on aggregate again.
+15 years later and in the same role but in the CAF Champions League and again defeated by a total of 3–1.
+As for Esperance two teams met four times in all of the group stage in 2003 and 2004 three times won by Esperance and a single win for USMA was 3–0.

 Honours

 USM Alger have won the Algerian national championship 8 times, with three Algerian Ligue 1 titles they are second only to JS Kabylie total of Fourteen (The first championship won by USM Alger was in 1963, before the professional era of Algerian football).
-USMA also have the record in Algerian Cup titles (with 8) Jointly with ES Sétif.
+USMA also have the record in Algerian Cup titles (with 10).
 USMA have achieved one Championship and Cup "Doubles" (in 2003).
+In 2023, USM Alger won its first continental title by lifting the Confederation Cup.
+The club subsequently secured two additional African trophies, winning the CAF Super Cup later that year and claiming a second Confederation Cup title in 2026.